-The course does not take a conventional approach to security; state formation and structure, military and political organisation and security sector interventions are covered in the core course of Violence, Conflict and Development and the optional course War to Peace Transitions.
-The course on Security is designed to complement these courses by examining aspects of security that are not associated with formal political and military functions.
-The course will also contribute to the teaching on Development Studies and Globalisation and Development by offering a security perspective on many of the subjects that are approached on these degrees from the angle of development.
+The module does not take a conventional approach to security; state formation and structure, military and political organisation and security sector interventions are covered in the core module of Violence, Conflict and Development and the optional module War to Peace Transitions.
+The module on Security is designed to complement these modules by examining aspects of security that are not associated with formal political and military functions.
+The module will also contribute to the teaching on Development Studies and Globalisation and Development by offering a security perspective on many of the subjects that are approached on these degrees from the angle of development.

 The notion of security has been embedded in the state system since Westphalia.
 It has assumed various guises since, becoming a determining feature in the development launched in response to the disorder and unruly behaviour of the poor, and subsequently as the rationale behind the Marshall Plan.
 At the end of the Cold War, the collapse of the Soviet Union resulted in uni-polar politics and this established the frame for a global security agenda.
 Simultaneously, the tempering of national sovereignty bestowed a form of sovereignty on the individual—expressed through the terminology of human rights—thus conceiving the notion of human security.
 As security shifted from the national to the sub-national and international level, its diversity increased—different mechanisms protect and threaten humans and globes—and there has been a corresponding proliferation of actors working in the field of security.